Amir-ul-Islam/online-service-management-system-OSMS/README.md

 # online-service-management-system-OSMS

-This is simple OSMS(online service management system) project.
+A online service management system,no backend framework is used here.
+It is built with row php & mysql.

 If you download this project,then you can use it.